NObodyGX/asciibox/readme.md

 run `sh build.sh` in project root dir

-> if you want to debug with cargo, you should replace gresource with your build, run `ln -s $PKGDATA_DIR/asciibox.gresource $PROJECTDIR/_build/data/asciibox.gresource`, `PKGDATA_DIR` define in `config.rs`, `PROJECTDIR` is project folder locate
+> if you want to debug with cargo, the config.rs will be generated differently than the installation. so you link file with your build, which should be done with ``build.sh``, if not, you should run `ln -s $PKGDATA_DIR/asciibox.gresource $PROJECTDIR/_build/data/asciibox.gresource`, `PKGDATA_DIR` define in `config.rs`, `PROJECTDIR` is project folder locate

 ## roadmap